 One question that the studies mentioned above raise relates to how human-authored and automatically generated descriptions should be compared.
 A measure of recall (as used in the Jordan/Walker and Viethen/Dale studies) indicates coverage, but does not measure the degree of similarity between a description generated by an algorithm and a description in the corpus, punishing all mismatches with equal severity.
 To obtain a more fine-grained measure, we use the Dice coefficient of similarity shown in (1).
-Let D_1 and D_2 be two descriptions, and let att(D) be the attributes in any description D. The coefficient takes into account the number of attributes that an algorithm omits in relation to the human gold standard, and those it includes, making it more optimally informative.
-Because descriptions could contain more than one instance of an attribute (e.g. 'the young man with the glasses and the old man who also wears glasses'), the sets of attributes for this comparison were represented as multisets.
+Let D_1 and D_2 be two descriptions, and let att(D)

 TYPE hasBeard HASGLASSES Age

 man 1 0 old

-man 1 1 young old
+man 1 1 young

 man 0 1 old

 man 0 0 young